Zottman Curl: Muscles Worked, How To Do and Form

 2. Hold a dumbbell in each hand with a supinated grip (palms facing up).

-5. Then slowly rotate your grip so your palms are facing downwards.
+6. Then, slowly rotate your grip (forearm 180 degrees) so your palms face downwards.

-6. Now lower the dumbbells slowly back to the starting position using an overhand grip.
+7. Now, slowly lower the dumbbells back to the starting position.

 • Your body should remain fixed.
 Only your biceps should be used to move the weight.